Maverick Leer

 “Organic Chemistry, which I was informed would be a tough class, has been my hardest.
 It’s a very involved class that requires a lot of work outside of the class periods.”

-“I’ve also been able to go to a couple of conferences for the paleontology track to see how research is presented in a professional setting, and I’m going to one soon to present my own research.
+“I’ve been able to go to a couple of conferences for the paleontology track to see how research is presented in a professional setting, and I’m going to one soon to present my own research.
 In addition, I plan to participate in a summer J-Term class in Montana in the Hells Creek Formation to dig for dinosaurs.”

 Favorite spot on campus